Climate and Average Weather Year Round in İstanbul Turkey

 Time Spent in Various Temperature Bands and the Growing Season in İstanbul

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

 Based on growing degree days alone, the first spring blooms in İstanbul should appear around March 24, only rarely appearing before February 24 or after April 21.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from May 9 to August 22, with an average daily incident shortwave energy per square meter above 6.6 kWh.
-The brightest day of the year is July 7, with an average of 7.9 kWh.
+The brightest month of the year in İstanbul is July, with an average of 7.7 kWh.

 The darker period of the year lasts for 3.6 months, from October 29 to February 18, with an average daily incident shortwave energy per square meter below 2.8 kWh.
-The darkest day of the year is December 23, with an average of 1.5 kWh.
+The darkest month of the year in İstanbul is December, with an average of 1.6 kWh.